mlswg/mls-protocol/draft-ietf-mls-protocol.md

 as described in {{?I-D.ietf-mls-architecture}}.
 In particular, we assume the SP provides the following services:

-* A long-term identity key provider which allows clients to authenticate protocol messages in a group.
+* A long-term signature key provider which allows clients to authenticate protocol messages in a group.

 * A broadcast channel, for each group, which will relay a message to all members